-To consider some of the challenges posed by current cancer research, la Fondation IPSEN in collaboration with Inder Verma (Salk Institute, La Jolla, USA) has created a new series of Colloques Médecine et Recherche that is examining the fresh facets of this fast-changing science.
+To consider some of the challenges posed by current cancer research, the Fondation IPSEN in collaboration with Inder Verma (Salk Institute, La Jolla, USA) has created a new series of Colloques Médecine et Recherche that is examining the fresh facets of this fast-changing science.
 To promote intense discussion, these meeting take place in a invited peer group.
 You will find below the list of the previous meetings and the proceedings to be downloaded:

 MEEtings & Publications

 Europe, Spring 2018

 Cancer Therapy: Modulating the Immune System

 Magaliesburg (South Africa), April 22-26, 2017

 San Pedro de Atacama (Chili), March 5-8, 2016

 Mysore (India), February 28- March 4, 2015